smatsushima1/documentation/vba.md

 - Among many things, this reformats the data:
     - The `vlookup` formula included on this sheet references cell `J1`, which is just the name of the previous sheet; this formula is copied down
     - Once copied, is pasted over so only the values remain
-    - Filters are applied, as well as an auto-fit and changing of column widths for certain columns
+    - Filters are applied, as well as an auto-fit, changing of column widths for certain columns, and hiding columns
     - Headers are turned black with bold white font, and all borders are marked

 ```vbnet